twadada/multilingual-nlm/README.md

 # About
-This repository provides the code for **‘Unsupervised Multilingual Word Embedding with Limited Resources using Neural Language Models’**.
+This repository provides the code for [‘Unsupervised Multilingual Word Embedding with Limited Resources using Neural Language Models’](https://www.aclweb.org/anthology/P19-1300).
 # Dependencies
 * Python 3
 * numpy